Class Schedules and Catalog Background Image

 Health Services Fee

 All students enrolled in credit courses and taking any number of units at the Oceanside Campus, San Elijo Campus, or Community Learning Center are required to pay a state-mandated health services fee.
 The fee covers the cost of secondary student accident insurance and helps fund the operational expenses of the Health Services Center.
-This fee is:
+This fee is $22 per term.

 Students enrolled in credit courses conducted at other locations must also pay the health services fee.
 However, companies or school districts that arrange for MiraCosta to conduct classes at off-site locations may request a waiver of the health services fee by providing proof of accident insurance.
 Arrangements for a fee waiver need to be made with the Office of Instruction when off-site class negotiations are conducted.